-So, as a source of protein, you can definitely include beans in the diet sometimes.
+So, as a source of protein, you can include beans in the diet sometimes.
 Among other beans, soybean contains a higher concentration of amino acids.

-Thus, adding soybean would be a great addition to your dog’s diet.
+Thus, soybean would be a great addition to your dog’s diet.
 You can also add dog treats if soybean is not available.
 They’ll work well as soybean substitutes.

 Here’s our recommendation for dog treats containing high protein: